mattkerlogue/lapsedgeographer/content/about.md

 Why *The Lapsed Geographer*?
 My academic background is in geography, and while geography and maps still hold a special place in my heart most of my work hasn't been very geographical for quite some time.

 You want the long story??
 Well... after my undergrad BSc in Geography from University College London, I worked for a small urban regeneration consultancy as an interim policy researcher for the London Borough of Hackney.
 I then entered the Civil Service as a research officer for HMRC, and picked up an MSc in Social Research Methods and Statistics from City University, London along the way.
 After a couple of years in HMRC I joined the Cabinet Office to help set up the [Civil Service People Survey](https://www.gov.uk/government/collections/civil-service-people-survey-hub), a team which I then went on to lead for about 6 years.
 During a sabbatical from the Civil Service I went to work for the OECD's [Observatory of Public Sector Innovation](https://oe.cd/opsi) for a year.
-Since returning to the Cabinet Office in late 2017 my work has increasingly focussed on the application of data science tools and techniques to improve our approach to analysis.
+I returned to the Cabinet Office in late 2017 my work has increasingly focussed on the application of data science tools and techniques to improve our approach to analysis.
+I left the Cabinet Office, and the Civil Service in August 2022.

-I have a [Twitter](https://twitter.com/mattkerlogue) account that I don't use very much.
+I have a [Twitter](https://twitter.com/mattkerlogue) account that I don't use very much, and have recently joined [Mastodon](https://fosstodon.org/@mattkerlogue).
 You can view my public code on [GitHub](https://github.com/mattkerlogue).